sguzman/articles/README.md

 - [ ] Critical Progress Theory
 - [ ] Critical Progressive Theory
 - [ ] Heidegger's Ready-to-hand vs. present-at-hand Concept
+- [ ] The problem with "Win at all Costs" politics
+- [ ] Endangering the Utopia by using Marxist Praxis